bignacio/soc/docs/articles/cpp-lint-01.md

 - N bytes for the string
 ```

-Then we go about implementing our function `parse` and the first thing we do is to parse the first byte, which tells us how many strings we have in the data.
+Then we go about implementing the function `parse` and the first thing we do is to read the first byte, which tells us how many strings we have in the data.

-Ok that's not true, the first thing we should do is check `ptr` is valid and there's no chance we'll be reading from invalid memory addresses.
+Ok that's not entirely correct, the first thing we actually do is check `ptr` is valid and there's no chance we'll be reading from invalid memory addresses.

-But let's continue with reading the number of strings.
+But let's continue with reading the number of strings

 ```
 uint8_t count = *(uint8_t*)(ptr);